amzn/amazon-pay-sdk-java/README.md

 client.getOrderReferenceDetails( req );

-# Set the amount for the transaction.
-amount = '10.00'

 # Make the SetOrderReferenceDetails API call to
 # configure the Amazon Order Reference Id.
 # There are additional optional parameters that